BIVROST/360WebPlayer-for-WordPress/readme.txt

 Some tips:

-* If you have a NFC tag in your Cardboard we advice you to disable NFC in your phone as it might run the cardboard app and turn off your browser.
+* If you have a NFC tag in your Cardboard we advice you to disable NFC in your phone, as it might run the cardboard app and turn off your browser.
 * Not all phones have a gyroscope.
 If you have problems looking left and right, but up and down works, your phone does not have one.
 Instead your phone has a magnetometer, which does not work well with VR.
 Removing the magnet from the Cardboard improves the experience in this situation.
 * Consider setting a longer time for screen timeout.

 = Platform availability =

 We try to make the player run on as many platforms as possible.

-Currently unsupported platforms are:
+Nevertheless we do not support the following platforms yet:

 * iOS
 * Windows Phone